hanabi/hanabi.github.io/docs/beginner/card-notes.md

 ## Writing Notes

 - Handily, Hanab Live allows players to track *implicit* information on a card by right-clicking on it.
 This pops up a text box, allowing players to record any information that they want.
-This is card a *card note*.
+This is called a *card note*.
 - **After every single clue, players should record a note on the affected card.**
 - In the previous example, Bob should right-click on his red card and write "red 1", so that he doesn't forget for later.
 - Furthermore, Alice and Cathy should **also** right-click on Bob's red card and write "red 1", so that they can keep track of what Bob thinks about the card.
 In this way, **everybody writes notes on everybody's cards.**